 - (h) ARTC acknowledges that there is a Hunter Valley coal industry objective to ensure that Coal Chain Capacity is maintained, developed and utilised efficiently.
-ARTC will, subject to confidentiality obligations, work cooperatively with coal producers, the HVCCC and other parties as required to achieve this objective. - (h)(i) ARTC has adopted the concepts of equity and transparency as key elements of its pricing policies.
+ARTC will, subject to confidentiality obligations, work cooperatively with coal producers, the HVCCC and other parties as required to achieve this objective. - (i) ARTC has adopted the concepts of equity and transparency as key elements of its pricing policies.
 ARTC will not discriminate price on the basis of the identity of the Applicant.
-By so doing, ARTC seeks to encourage customer confidence, competition and market growth in the rail and Hunter Valley export coal industries in an evolving environment. - (i)(i) As an access provider, maintenance of, and investment in, the Network and Associated Facilities is a large component of ARTC's current cost structure.
+By so doing, ARTC seeks to encourage customer confidence, competition and market growth in the rail and Hunter Valley export coal industries in an evolving environment. - (j) As an access provider, maintenance of, and investment in, the Network and Associated Facilities is a large component of ARTC's current cost structure.
 These services are either outsourced, and managed under contracts entered into on commercial terms as a result of a competitive tender process, or, in ARTC's view, otherwise managed on an efficient basis.
-ARTC has adopted this practice with a view to ensuring that <a href="maintenance-ent-new-maintenance-en - (j)(k) ARTC has prepared this Undertaking voluntarily in pursuance of its charter objectives. - (k)(l) This Undertaking will be applied consistently to applications for Access Rights where such applications are within the scope of this Undertaking.
+ARTC has adopted this practice with a view to ensuring that the management, operation and maintenance of the Network and Associated Facilities by ARTC and ARTC's cost structure is Efficient. - (k) ARTC has prepared this Undertaking voluntarily in pursuance of its charter objectives. - This Undertaking will be applied consistently to applications for Access Rights where such applications are within the scope of this Undertaking.